 What Rules do I need to Follow?

-S 324 of the Fair Work Act (2009) states that you are permitted to deduct an employee’s pay if the deductions are any of the following:
+S 324 of the Fair Work Act (2009) states that you are permitted to deduct an employee’s pay if it is:

 It may seem bizarre that an employee would agree to this, but businesses often negotiate job security with a deduction of pay.
-For example, during the GFC many businesses employed various measures, such as flexible working arrangements, cutting hours, and decreasing payment, to retain as many jobs as possible.
+For example, during the Global Financial Crisis many businesses employed various measures, such as flexible working arrangements, cutting hours, and decreasing payment, to retain as many jobs as possible.

 It is important to note that any variation in the amount of the deduction must be authorised in writing by the employee.
-The authorisation must specify the specific amount of the deduction and may be withdrawn in writing by the employee at any time.
+This must specify the amount of the deduction and may be withdrawn in writing by the employee at any time.

-In Australia, entitlements such as working conditions and minimum wages are set out in awards.
+National Awards stipulate not only minimum wages, but also minimum entitlements.
 Awards depend on the industry an employee works in, and the specific job they do in that business.
-Make sure you consider whether an industry award covers your employee, as your ability to alter an employee’s pay will depend on the type of award.
+Make sure you consider whether an industry award covers your employee, as your ability to alter an employee’s pay will depend on the type of award they are under.

 There are circumstances where it is perfectly legal for an employer to reduce an employee’s pay, for example, the following: